7th Sea (collectible card game): Storyline

 There were also a number of "unaligned" crew who belonged to no faction and so were usable by any Captain.
 Usually these were generic pirates, but some were given quite a bit of character and even included a handful of captains.

 Story arc

 The first story arc began with minor events and conflicts between the various factions and gradually progressed with events of greater importance which ended up changing the state of the world.
 Notable events include the rivalry between the Sea Dogs and the Crimson Rogers, which climaxed with the apparent death of Captain Reis at the hands of the Sea Dogs second captain; Bloody Bonnie McGee.
 There was also the appearance of the Black Freighter and its later defeat at the hands of Phillip Gosse by the sacrifice of his whole faction.
 And finally the Corsair's search for the final Syrneth switch which revealed the hidden island, Cabora, and their destiny.

-The second story arc didn't have enough time to be fully fleshed out but it started with the Montaigne Revolution and the capture of their former emperor.
+The second story arc did not have enough time to be fully fleshed out but it started with the Montaigne Revolution and the capture of their former emperor.